 No wonder why this place is called an oasis of Tranquility.
 This place is definitely a hidden gem in Kathmandu.
 I spent a couple of hours here and did not want to go, but I have a few other places to explore as well.
 So I march forward.

 I took a taxi, and after around 20 minutes of the ride, I reach Swayambhunath.
-People also call it the Monkey Temple.
+(Read More about Unveiling the top 10 facts of Swayambhunath) People also call it the Monkey Temple.
 I heard there are around two hundred monkeys that reside in the nearby lush forest, and that's what gave the name - Monkey Temple.

 The view from Swayambhunath was breath-taking.
 I could see the entire Kathmandu Valley from Swayambhunath.
 This stupa is perched atop a hill and stands as the glory of Kathmandu.
 One of the UNESCO world heritage sites in Kathmandu, Swayambhunath, is a place frequented by hordes of tourists every single day.